MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 - **Specific Surface Support:** Tailored specifically for managing Microsoft-manufactured hardware like Surface and HoloLens, ensuring specialized support.
 - **Operational efficiency:** Enables administrators to efficiently handle warranty claims and support tickets, central to managing operational continuity.

+### Assign admin roles for Surface portals

+1. Go to the [Microsoft 365 Admin Center](https://admin.microsoft.com) and sign in using your administrator credentials.
+2. Select **Roles** > **Role assignments** to view all the available roles.
+3. Use the search bar or scroll to find the appropriate role; for example, **Microsoft Hardware Warranty Administrator**.
+4. Select the role to open its details.
+In the **Assigned** tab, select **Add users**.
+Search for users by name or email address.
+5. After selecting the users, review the list to ensure accuracy.
+To confirm the assignment, select **Save**.
+6. Document the changes for internal tracking and compliance purposes.
+Inform the assigned users about their new roles and any actions they might need to take or changes they should be aware of.

 ### Roles and permissions

 Here's a comprehensive table of the available roles with their permissions and descriptions: